Topend Sports Logo

 Some of the disabled athletes have the skill, despite their disability, to compete with the elite in their sport, while for some others they have competed in the Olympics Games, then had an accident or illness and returned to elite sport to compete as a disabled athlete at the Paralympics.

 The athletes listed below do not include the Paralympic athletes who also participated in the exhibition wheelchair events at the Olympic Games between 1984 and 2004, nor in the disabled skiing at the Winter Olympic Games in 1984 and 1988.
-We have also not included a few Olympic athletes who have acted as guides or pilots for disabled athletes competing in the Paralympics.
+We have also not included rising number of Olympic athletes who have also acted as guides or pilots for disabled athletes competing in the Paralympics.

 Disabled athletes who have participated in the Summer Olympics and Paralympics